petrickjerico/tp/docs/UserGuide.md

 - `c`: Indicates that the question on the flashcard is answered correctly.
 - `w`: Indicates that the question is answered wrongly.
-- `refresh`: Shows the current state of the quiz.
-(the question, current answer if applicable and prompt instruction)
+- `refresh`: Shows the current state of the quiz - Question, Answer and Instruction (the question, current answer if applicable and prompt instruction)
 - `cancel`: Stops the quiz